Enjoy sex like you used to

 You can also use the squeeze method while edging to control your orgasm and avoid ejaculating too early.

 Similar to the stop-start method, the squeeze technique involves pausing sexual activity before climax.
-However, it adds an extra step: applying gentle pressure to the head of the penis using the thumb and index finger.
+However, it adds an extra step: using your thumb and index finger to apply light pressure at the base of the glans (also known as the tip).
 This squeeze activates the bulbospongiosus muscle in the pelvic floor, helping reduce arousal and delay ejaculation.

 During Sex (With a Partner)